 4. How big should your deductible be?

-Deductibles—the amount of each claim you must pay yourself before the insurance company reimburses you—start at around $250 to $500 and go up to around $2,500.
+Deductibles—the amount of each claim you must pay yourself before your insurance company reimburses you—start at $500 and go up to around $2,500.
 You’ll save around 10 percent on your premium with the first few increases and then get into diminishing returns.

 If you’re planning to rent out your apartment on a long-term basis (at least six months), your insurance can often be modified or rewritten to cover you so long as you notify your insurance carrier or broker.
 The increased cost is minor.
 However, renting your apartment to short-term visitors (for example, through Airbnb) will void most coverage in your co-op or condo insurance policy.

 If you plan to live in the apartment only part-time (and not rent it out to someone else when you're not there), coverage is generally unaffected as long as the apartment is furnished.
 Just remember to check the coverage limits of any umbrella insurance that you have.
 For example, if you live in California, your umbrella insurance might also cover claims related to your New York City condo—but only if you have at least $300,000 in liability coverage on your New York condo insurance policy.
 In either situation, it is best to contact your agent to verify.

 6. Will your insurance pay for temporary housing if something happens to your apartment?